Adult Foreign Language Learning

-Children begin learning their native language when they begin to understand simple phrases.
+Children acquire their native language when they begin to understand simple phrases.
 Adults talk to children with baby talk.
 Soon, the children begin to babble the sounds of their simple thoughts.
-As children mature, they learn the basics of the spoken language and begin to coherently express their thoughts.
-Without leaning grammar, children learn how to use words, phrases, and sentences to communicate logical and complex thoughts.
+As children mature, they absorb the basics of the spoken language and begin to coherently express their thoughts.
+Without learning grammar, children begin to use words, phrases, and sentences to communicate logical and complex thoughts.
 They assume that their native language is the only way to communicate.
-These assumptions will later become burdensome as adults learning a non-native language.
+These assumptions are not learned but acquired.
+These assumptions, however, will later become burdensome for adults who attempt to learn a non-native language.

-When children enter school, they begin to learn how to read their native language.
+After children acquire the assumptions of their native language, they enter school and begin to learn how to read their native language.
 As children advance in their education, they must learn how to write.
 At his point, they must learn grammar rules.
-Thus, children learn how to speak their native language before they learn the grammar.
-Some children will grow up without ever learning the proper grammar, but they will still be able to communicate properly through the spoken language because spoken language learning occurs naturally.
+Thus, while children acquire the ability to speak and comprehend their native language, they must learn how to read and write the standard version of their native language.
+Although some children will grow up and live the rest of their lives without ever learning the standard grammar of their native language, they will still be able to communicate effectively through the spoken language because the spoken language was acquired, not learned.
+However, they may have trouble communicating with adults who do not share the same native language.

 Adults Learning a Non-native Language

 Unlike children who have an uncluttered mind ready to absorb a native language like a dry sponge, adults already think in their native language.
 They have cluttered their minds with the understanding of their native language.
-They assume that the natural only way to communicate is through their native language.
-When they try to learn a new foreign language, the assumptions they acquired as children clog their minds, making learning the new language frustrating and confusing.
+They assume that the natural way to communicate is through their native language.
+When they try to learn a new foreign language, the assumptions they acquired as children clog their minds, making learning the new language frustrating and confusing, especially for those learners who try to acquire the new language instead of learning the language.

 The Different Categories of a Language